 What this tells me is that it is time for bold leadership to both to reduce our contributions to climate change and to meet the challenges of an already changing climate.

 Governor Peter Shumlin agrees.
 That's why on May 17 he signed an executive order creating the Vermont Climate Cabinet.
-This cabinet, led by the Agency of Natural Resources, is a collaboration between many agencies of state government

 The Climate Cabinet has three priorities: to reduce Vermonter's contribution to global warming by implementing the energy plan that is being developed by the public service department, which should be completed by October; to prepare us for the changes we are already experiencing by continuing to develop and implement a climate adaptation plan for the state; and to make sure that state government is leading in the effort to burn less fossil fuels.

 Despite the challenges of cleaning up from recent floods and the fact that the weather report continues to predict storms, Vermont's outlook is bright.
 We can build upon Vermont's leadership in energy efficiency and our great potential for local renewable energy.
 We will grow new jobs, as our manufacturing sector focuses on clean energy technology.
 Eighty percent of Vermont is already forested, making it easier to adopt policies to prevent forest loss.
 Experts from our colleges and universities are willing partners to conduct research to help us make the right choices and investments.
 And of course, our most important advantage in this effort is that Vermonters across the state are engaged and ready to act.

 As Vermonters we know that the small things we do can make a big difference if enough of us participate.
 Find out more about climate science, Vermont's emissions and what you can do to reduce your contribution to climate change.
 Visit vtclimatechange.us.